ampreeT/SourceCoop/README.md

 ## Contributing
 __If you are looking to help with the development of the project__, we are always looking for more help!
 Heres some ways you can help:
-- Debugging and tracking down crashes
+- Debugging and tracking down issues
 - Adding features
 - Adding configs for new campaigns or levels
-- Spreading the word

 If you are interested in helping us, contact us on [Discord](https://discord.gg/Fh77rxQaEB) or create a pull request.